InfyMegha/IDP_OSS-1/README.md

 </tr>
 <tr>
   <td align="center"><b>Dashboard</b></td>
-  <td>This module is dedicated for collecting relevant data duing pipeline execution in Jenkins with the help of custom utilities.
-The data is then stored in Postgres and fed to Grafana dashboard, which is being used as a Metrics Dashboard for providing Trends/Insights from application DevOps cycle.Dashboard information population does not impacts the pipeline execution duration in Jenkins as it is done as a separate activity.
+  <td>This microservice is designed for collecting relevant data during pipeline execution in Jenkins with the help of IDP's custom utilities.
+The data is then stored in Postgres and fed to Grafana dashboard, which is being used as the visualisation tool for providing trends and insights about applications.

 </td>
   <td>
     <ol>
     <li><b>Programming Language :</b> Java, for custom utilities</li>
     <li><b>Dependency Management:</b> Maven</li>
-    <li><b>Database :</b> InFlux DB</li>
+    <li><b>Database :</b> Postgres</li>
     <li><b>Metrics Dashboard :</b> Grafana</li>
     </ol>
   </td>
 </tr>
 <tr>
   <td align="center"><b>DSL</b></td>
   <td>This module allows the developer to describe Jenkins jobs using Groovy-based language.
-The module communicates with <a href="https://wiki.jenkins.io/display/JENKINS/Job+DSL+Plugin">Jenkins Job DSL Plugin</a> which creates, updates and manages the Jenkins jobs.
+The module uses <a href="https://wiki.jenkins.io/display/JENKINS/Job+DSL+Plugin">Jenkins Job DSL Plugin</a> which creates, updates and controls the Jenkins jobs.
 This allows to embrace the concept of "Configuration as a Code", thereby reducing MTTR of CICD Server (Jenkins)</td>
   <td>
     <ol>
     <li><b>Programming Language :</b> Groovy</li>